 - Shunting of RF energy to a common path on the input and output of the power supply to prevent it from circulating elsewhere.

-Ferrite beads and snap-on chokes are better at minimizing the ingress of energy to reduce its potential of being bothered by external RFI than they are at eliminating the emission of RFI in the first place.
+Ferrite beads and snap-on chokes are better at minimizing the ingress of energy to reduce the probability of the device in question from being bothered by external RFI than they are at eliminating the emission of RFI in the first place.

-In other words, the reactance that they add to the interconnect leads gives whatever built-in RFI immunity the device already has more of a chance of working.
+In other words, the reactance that they add to the interconnect leads gives whatever built-in RFI immunity the device already has more of a chance of working to keep RF out of it.
 They are much less effective in quashing the emission of RFI emitted by that device in the first place.

 To get enough inductance to present a high inductive reactance at the lowest desired frequency it is often required that many turns be wound on a piece of ferrite, but the size of the core, the diameter of the wire - and even the length of the wire - usually precludes putting more than a turn or two on all but the largest core.